-To the Participants and the Administrator of the A.M.
+To the Participants and Administrators of the A.M.
 Castle & Co.
 401(k) Savings and Retirement Plan Oak Brook, Illinois

-We have audited the accompanying financial statements of net assets available for benefits of A.M.
+We have audited the accompanying statements of net assets available for benefits of A.M.
 Castle & Co.
-401(k) Savings and Retirement Plan (the "Plan") as of December 31, 2012 and 2011 and the related statement of changes in net assets available for benefits for the year ended December 31, 2012.
+401(k) Savings and Retirement Plan as of December 31, 2013 and 2012 and the related statement of changes in net assets available for benefits for the year ended December 31, 2013.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.